ii887522/hydro/docs/collection/DynamicUint8Array.md

 # DynamicUint8Array
-It is an array that contains many integers between 0 and 255 (inclusive).
+An array that contains many integers between 0 and 255 (inclusive).
 It will automatically resize itself when there is not enough space to hold more integers requested.
 The index of the array starts from 0 for the first integer until `size - 1` for the last integer.

 ## Table of contents
 - [get size](https://github.com/ii887522/hydro/blob/master/docs/collection/DynamicUint8Array.md#get-size)